ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

   the order of the task's `aggregator_endpoints` (i.e., the first share should be the leader's, the second share should be for the first helper, and so on).

-Encrypted input shares are structured as follows:
+HPKE ciphertexts are structured as follows:

 ~~~
 struct {
-  HpkeConfigId aggregator_config_id;
+  HpkeConfigId config_id;
   opaque enc<1..2^16-1>;
   opaque payload<1..2^16-1>;
-} EncryptedInputShare;
+} HpkeCiphertext;
 ~~~

-* `aggregator_config_id` is equal to `HpkeConfig.id`, where `HpkeConfig` is the key config of the aggregator receiving the input share.
+* `config_id` is equal to `HpkeConfig.id`, where `HpkeConfig` is the HPKE config of the intended recipient.
-* `enc` is the encapsulated HPKE context, used by the aggregator to decrypt its input share.
+* `enc` is the encapsulated HPKE context, used by the recipient to decrypt the ciphertext.
-* `payload` is the encrypted input share.
+* `payload` is the ciphertext.

 To generate the report, the client begins by sharding its measurement into a sequence of input shares as specified by the VDAF in use.
 To encrypt an input